mja65/Emu68-Imager/docs/download.md

 - Removed unrequired function "Confirm-HSTNoErrors"
 - Updated function to remove extraneous message to terminal
 - Updated "Copy-ArchiveinArchiveFiles" function so that log file is written to the correct temporary folder
+- Added additional tooltips to the GUI (i.e. hovering over fields provides explanation to the user)
+- Amended name of onetimescript for determining model of Raspberry Pi so loading image in WinUAE on first boot did not attempt to run

 2.0.2